davep/davep.github.com/content/2016-11-03-a_bit_of_a_backlog_at_the_apple_store.md

 ---
 layout: post
-title: "A bit of a backlog at the Apple store"
+title: A bit of a backlog at the Apple store
 categories: []
-tags: [ Apple, iMac, OSX ]
+tags: Apple, iMac, OS X
 date: 2016-11-03 13:45:35+0000
 ---